Client found with MDMA

 MR informed his employer of his charge and it was his employer that referred MR to us.
 We assisted him with an application to dismiss the proceedings under section 32 of the Mental Health (Forensic Provisions) Act 1990.
 This provision allows the court to dismiss a matter if the accused person was suffering from a mental condition at the time of the alleged offence.

-In this instance MR was suffering from depression which caused him to commit the offence (use and possess MDMA).
+In this instance MR suffered from depression which caused him to commit the offence (use and possess MDMA).
 We assisted MR in gathering a number of character references as well as a report from a psychiatrist outlining his mental health.
 The court considered these documents and made an order to dismiss the case under section 32 and MR was discharged.